 Through the exhibition, the creators known as GANGNAMBUG showcase the Seoul district of Gangnam, shedding light on the area as an object of aspiration, as well as frustration.
 Traditionally, Gangnam is a symbol of Korea’s economic growth, however, the GANGNAMBUG team views the area as a strange anomaly, which they liken to a computer bug.
 The area unexpectedly emerged through the urban development of Korea, and with it has come luxury shops, expensive real estate, and private education.
 The team has worked to creatively reposition the images and values associated with Gangnam, and shed new light on the district.

 Lee Kyung Taek, Park Jaeyoung, Kim Nayoun, Lee Jungwoo

 Photo: Lee Kanghyuk

 Within their exhibition, you will find Gangnambus

 , an interactive bus tour.
-At each of four stops, the tour guides assume different roles, as working mothers, actors and so on, to share their stories about the area.
+At each of the four stops, the tour guides assume different roles, as working mothers, actors, and so on, to share their stories about the area.